Make an enquiry

 Simply Sabah

-If you’ve always dreamt of whiling away the hours spotting wildlife in its natural habitat, then the state of Sabah in Borneo should be right at the top of your travel wish list.
+If you’ve always dreamt of whiling away the hours spotting Borneo’s wildlife in its natural habitat, then the rainforests of Sabah should be right at the top of your wish list.
+The word ‘rainforest’ immediately evokes an image in the mind’s eye of untamed habitats, dense vegetation, endangered species and medicinal plants.
+The spaces between are filled with deep rivers, cool lakes and rushing waterfalls, all sheltered beneath a canopy of towering ancient trees.
+This is all found in Sabah.
 As always, there are no guarantees, but there’s a high chance you’ll see orangutans feeding just a few metres away thanks to the tireless conservation work at the renowned Sepilok Orangutan Sanctuary.

 Spotting wild orangutans, Borneo